kdm9/Acanthophis/documentation.md

 In the above you see the three main blocks of a Snakemake rule: a generic list of inputs, a generic list of outputs, and a generic shell command (including pipes, `&&`, and other shell features).

-Note that we never actually tell Snakemake directly which reference or sample to run, instead using [wildcards](https://snakemake.readthedocs.io/en/stable/tutorial/basics.html#step-2-generalizing-the-read-mapping-rule) that denote how **in general** *any given sample* should be mapped to *any given reference*.
+Note that we never actually tell Snakemake directly which reference or sample to run, instead using [wildcards](https://snakemake.readthedocs.io/en/stable/tutorial/basics.html#step-2-generalizing-the-read-mapping-rule) that denote how **in general** *any* given sample should be mapped to *any* given reference.

 Obviously the above is insufficient for anything to actually run: we need to add some targets and/or configuration that describes (for our toy example) which samples should be mapped to which references.